webmasterdevlin/easy-peasy-course/README.md

 $ npm run start
 ```

-The Angular app and the fake web service will run concurrently.
+The React app and the fake web service will run concurrently.

 ![screenshot](./screenshot.png)